-• Clinical studies:

-Study 1: A safety, tolerability, and PK study in pediatric patients 6 to 12 years of age

-Study 2: An adequate and well controlled pediatric efficacy and safety study in patients 13 to 17 years of age with schizophrenia

-Study 32: First adequate and well-controlled pediatric efficacy and safety study in patients 5 to 17 years of age with irritability associated with ASD
+- Clinical studies: - Study 1: A safety, tolerability, and PK study in pediatric patients 6 to 12 years of age - Study 2: First An Aadequate and well-controlled pediatric efficacy and safety study in patients 5 to 17 years of age with irritability associated with ASD

-Study 43: Second adequate and well-controlled pediatric efficacy and safety study in patients 5 to 17 years of age with irritability associated with ASD

-□ If Study 32 is positive for the primary efficacy endpoint, Study 43 will be initiated.
-If Study 32 is unsuccessful, this written request should be amended to remove Study 43.

-Study 54: Pediatric long-term safety study in patients with schizophrenia and irritability associated with ASD

-- □ The pharmacokinetic study in pediatric patients 6 to 12 years old must be completed before the efficacy trials to inform dosing.
-Results of the study must be reported to the Agency prior to the initiation of clinical studies 2, 3, and 4, and 5.
-Justification for the selected study dose(s) in 5-year old patients with Autism Spectrum Disorder must be provided before initiation of the first efficacy trial in that age group. - Objective of each study:

-Study 1: To evaluate the safety, tolerability, and pharmacokinetics of brexpiprazole and its major metabolite in pediatric patients 6 to 12 years of age.

-Study 2: To evaluate the efficacy, safety, and tolerability of brexpiprazole in pediatric patients 13 to 17 years of age with schizophrenia.

-Study 2 and 3 and 4: To evaluate the efficacy and safety of brexpiprazole in the treatment of irritability associated with autism spectrum disorder in pediatric patients 5 to 17 years of age.

-Study $5 \underline{4}$ : To evaluate the long-term safety of brexpiprazole in pediatric patients with schizophrenia or ASD.

-- Patients to be Studied: - Age group in which study(ies) will be performed:

-Study 1: Patients 6 to 12 years of age with ASD

-Study 2: Patients 13 to 17 years of age with schizophrenia

-Study 2 and 3 and 4: Patients 5 to 17 years of age with ASD

-Study 54: Patients 13 to 17 years of age with schizophrenia or patients 5 to 17 years of age with ASD

-• Number of patients to be studied:
+- Study 3: Second adequate and well controlled pediatric efficacy and safety study in patients 5 to 17 years of age with irritability associated with ASD - If Study 2 is positive for the primary efficacy endpoint, Study 3 will be initiated.
+If Study 2 is unsuccessful, this written request should be amended to remove Study 3. - Study 4: Study 3: Pediatric long-term safety study in patients with schizophrenia and irritability associated with ASD - The pharmacokinetic study in pediatric patients 6 to 12 years old must be completed before the efficacy trials to inform dosing.
+Results of the study must be reported to the Agency prior to the initiation of clinical studies 2, 3 and 4 and 3.
+Justification for the selected study dose(s) in 5-year old patients with ASDutism Spectrum Disorder must be provided before initiation of the first efficacy trial in that age group. - Objective of each study: - Study 1: To evaluate the safety, tolerability, and pharmacokinetics of brexpiprazole and its major metabolite in pediatric patients 6 to 12 years of age. - Study 2-and 3: To evaluate the efficacy and safety of brexpiprazole in the treatment of irritability associated with autism spectrum disorder in pediatric patients 5 to 17 years of age. - Study 43: To evaluate the long-term safety of brexpiprazole in pediatric patients with schizophrenia or ASD. - Patients to be Studied: - Age group in which study(ies) will be performed: - □ Study 1: Patients 6 to 12 years of age with ASD - □ Study 2-and 3: Patients 5 to 17 years of age with ASD - □ Study 4Study 3: Patients 13 to 17 years of age with schizophrenia or patients 5 to 17 years of age with ASD - Number of patients to be studied: - □ Study 1